stn1slv/awesome-integration/README.md

 ### API Specification
 - [API Blueprint (⭐8.6k)](https://github.com/apiaryio/api-blueprint) - A powerful high-level language for designing and documenting APIs that allows software engineers to easily collaborate and create efficient APIs.
 - [AsyncAPI (⭐4.2k)](https://github.com/asyncapi/spec) - An essential tool for developing Event-Driven Architectures (EDA) and enables engineers to build a better tooling ecosystem.
+- [CloudEvents (⭐5.1k)](https://github.com/cloudevents/spec) -  A specification for describing event data in common formats to provide interoperability across services, platforms and systems.
 - [GraphQL (⭐14k)](https://github.com/graphql/graphql-spec) - A sophisticated query language and runtime for building efficient APIs that empowers engineers to retrieve data from existing systems with ease.
 - [JSON:API (⭐7.4k)](https://github.com/json-api/json-api) - A standardized specification for building APIs that simplifies the representation of resources, relationships, and metadata, making it easier for software engineers to create efficient APIs.
 - [OpenAPI (ex.Swagger) (⭐28k)](https://github.com/OAI/OpenAPI-Specification) - A language-agnostic specification for creating RESTful APIs that enables both humans and machines to understand the capabilities of a service without the need for source code or documentation.